MaiZure/decoded-coreutils/README.md

 Entries in these files will apply to occurrances across all utilties.
 However, these can be overrided by adding the line manually to the specific utility

 ## Usage
 Look at the .comment files to see how they work.
+For now, the 'whoami' comments and results are the model to use.
 In general, a line number and a comment on a single line.

 The only markup current supported is a double space forces a new line.
 I may make this more complicated as time goes by...or maybe not.
 KISS